dectan/applied_statistics/README.md

 <li>import matplotlib.pyplot as plt</li>
 <p>Matplotlib is a low level graph plotting library in python.
 It is open source.
 Using Mathplotlib, different types of plots can be created, such as scatter plots, histograms,box plots etc.</p>
 <li>import seaborn as sns</li>
 <p>Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.It is designed to work well with dataframes from Pandas
+It provides a high-level interface for drawing attractive and informative statistical graphics.It is designed to work well with dataframes from Pandas</p>
+<li>from scipy import stats</li>
+<p>scipy.stats module in SciPy provides a wide range of statistical functions, probability distributions, and statistical tests.</p>
+<li>from scipy.stats import shapiro</li>
+<p>The Shapiro-Wilk test tests the null hypothesis that the data was drawn from a normal distribution.</p>

 </ol>

 Purpose